 Two new state-of-the-art hospitals are being built in the Comox Valley and Campbell River for the people of the North Island region.
 This video gives a virtual tour of the new $331.7 million, 153-bed hospital coming to the Comox Valley.
 Fasten your virtual seat belt and take a ride around and through the site!

-The following images are artist renderings showing what the new Comox Valley hospital will look like.
+The following images are artist renderings showing what the new North Island Hospital Comox Valley campus will look like.

-Following the project Design Principles, the hospital will feature:
+Following the project Design Principles, the hospital campus will feature:

 - 39,826 sq metres /428,700 sq feet overall space.